“Our ability to reach unity in diversity will be the beauty and the test of our civilization.” -Mahatma Gandhi

 July 26 – Americans with Disabilities Act: This law protects people with disabilities from being discriminated against

-30 July – Al-Hijri: this day marks the start of the Muslim New Year — beginning the prior evening
+July 19 – Hijri New Year: this day marks the start of the Islamic New Year — beginning the prior evening

 Visit the 2023 Diversity Calendar to learn more about July’s diversity days.